 Tax Reliefs

-In Austria, the generosity of research and development (R&D) tax incentives has been consistently increasing.
-The country provides R&D tax relief through a volume-based R&D tax credit.
-The standard rate of the credit is 14% of the R&D expenses, which are fully deductible at the time they’re incurred.
-Only R&D activities performed in Austria qualify for the incentive.
+Austrian R&D tax incentives have been getting more generous over time.
+Austrian does give R&D tax relief through a volume-based R&D tax credit.
+The normal rate of the credit is 14% of the R&D expenses, which are fully deductible at the moment they are made.
+This incentive only covers R&D activities performed in Austria.

-In order to receive the R&D credit, an expert report is required to verify the R&D expenses.
+This means, amongst others, that an expert report certifying the R&D expenses is required in order to receive the R&D-credit.
 The report is issued by the Austrian Research Promotion Organisation (FFG).
-The R&D tax credit is also available in the event of subcontracted R&D. However, subcontracted R&D expenses are limited to a maximum of 1 mill.
+If R&D is subcontracted, the R&D tax credit is available as well.
+However, subcontracted R&D expenses are limited to a maximum of 1 mill.
 EUR annually.

-To prevent businesses engaging in cross-border activities from being taxed twice by two different countries, Austria has an extensive list of international agreements on the elimination of double taxation.
-They regulate which country can collect taxes and which one has to refrain.
-Only residents of Austria can avail of these agreements.
+In order not to tax a business with cross-border activities twice by two different countries, Austria has an extensive list of international agreements on the elimination of double taxation.
+They regulate which country may collect the taxes and which one has to refrain.
+Only residents of Austria can avail themselves of these agreements.

-If such an agreement stipulates that another country has the right to tax the company, then it’s done in accordance with that country’s tax legislation and therefore the Austrian tax authority can’t advise on it.
-If you require further clarification in relation to a specific country, our team here at Regulated United Europe (RUE) will be delighted to assist you, as we closely monitor all European jurisdictions and international tax laws.
+Such a treaty might stipulate that the right to tax the company is with another country, so it needs to be done according to the respective country’s tax legislation, and hence the Austrian tax authority cannot advise on that.
+If you need more detailed clarification in relation to your specific country, then our team here at Regulated United Europe (RUE) will be more than happy to help you; we regularly keep track of all the European jurisdictions’ updates and changes in international tax laws.

 Corporate Income Tax

-In Austria, the standard Corporate Income Tax rate is 24%, regardless of whether profits are retained or distributed.
-Austrian tax resident companies are taxed on their domestic and foreign income.
-A company is considered a tax resident if it has its registered office or place of effective management in Austria.
-Non-Austrian tax residents are subject to limited taxation on income sourced in Austria.
-Businesses whose core activity is crypto trading or exchange are subject to the tax under general conditions.
+In Austria, the standard Corporate Income Tax rate is 24%, whether the profits are reinvested or distributed.
+In Austria, Austrian tax-resident companies are taxed on domestic and foreign income alike.
+A company is considered an Austrian tax resident if it is either duly incorporated in Austria, or has its place of effective management in Austria.
+The taxation of non-Austrian tax residents is limited, concerning income with its source in Austria.
+Under the general conditions, the crypto trading or exchanging businesses’ main activity is subject to taxation.

-Companies that are in a tax-loss position, pay the minimum Corporate Income Tax, which can be carried forward with no time limitations and can be credited against future Corporate Income Tax obligations.
-For Limited Liability Companies (GmbH) established after the 30th of June 2013, the minimum tax is 125 EUR per annual quarter for the first five years and 250 EUR per quarter for the next five years.
-For Joint Stock Companies (AG), the minimum tax is 875 EUR per annual quarter.
+Those companies that are in a tax-loss position have to pay at least minimum Corporate Income Tax, which can be carried forward with no time limitations and credited against future Corporate Income Tax obligations.
+The minimum tax for GmbHs established after the 30th of June 2013 is 125 EUR quarterly per year for the first five years and 250 EUR quarterly for another five years.
+As for Joint Stock Companies (AG), it is 875 EUR quarterly per year.

 Withholding Tax

-Domestic dividends distributed to the company’s shareholders are generally subject to the Withholding Tax at a rate of 25% for corporations and 27.5% for individual recipients.
-Foreign dividends paid to a domestic deposit account are also subject to a 27.5% rate.
-It’s important to note that dividends paid to foreign deposit accounts are also subject to a 27.5% rate and must be included in the tax return.
+Generally, domestic dividends paid to the company’s shareholders are subject to the Withholding Tax at the following rates: for corporations at 25% and for individual recipients at 27.5%.
+Foreign dividends paid to a domestic deposit account are also taxed at 27.5%.
+Therefore, all dividends paid to foreign deposit accounts must attract a tax rate of 27.5% and should constitute part of the return.

-In many cases, where disposal profits or income from capital assets are derived from abroad, it’s possible to refer to an applicable double taxation agreement.
-However, irrespective of a double taxation agreement, foreign-paid taxes on foreign dividends can be credited up to a maximum of 15%.
+Very often, if gains from disposals, or income from capital assets, arise abroad, reference may be made to an applicable double taxation agreement.
+Whether or not this is the case with a double taxation agreement, foreign taxes paid on foreign dividends can be credited up to a maximum of 15%.

 Capital Gains Tax

-In accordance with the Environmentally Responsible Tax Reform, new regulations on the taxation of cryptocurrencies came into force in March 2022.
-Cryptocurrency holdings, including long-term gains, are now regarded as income from capital assets and are taxed at the special rate of 27.5%.
-However, long-term gains are tax-free if cryptocurrencies were bought before the 28th of February 2021.
-A long-term gain is considered when cryptocurrencies have been held for more than a year.
+Pursuant to the Environmentally Responsible Tax Reform, new regulations concerning the taxing of cryptocurrencies came into effect at the beginning of March 2022.
+Holders are now treated as income from capital assets and will be taxed at a special rate of 27.5%.
+However, long-term gains are not subject to tax if cryptocurrencies were acquired prior to 28 February 2021.
+A gain is considered long-term when the cryptocurrencies have been held for more than one year.

-The Austrian Income Tax Act defines cryptocurrencies as digital representations of a value that haven’t been determined or guaranteed by a central bank or other state body, aren’t necessarily tied to a legal currency, and don’t hold the legal status of a currency, but are accepted by natural or legal persons as a means of exchange and can be transferred, stored or traded by electronic means.
+According to the Austrian Income Tax Act, cryptocurrencies are specified as a digital representation of a value, which has not been issued or guaranteed by a central bank or other state body, is not necessarily pegged to a legal currency, and does not have the legal status of a currency but has been accepted by natural or legal persons as a means of exchange, and which can be transferred, stored, or traded electronically.

 Value-Added Tax

-In Austria, the standard VAT rate is 20% and is generally levied on all products and services sold in Austria and in the case of intra-community acquisitions.
-To register as a VAT payer, a crypto company should fill out an application and submit it to the Austrian tax authority.
-However, in some cases registering for VAT payments isn’t mandatory.
-For instance, for EU VAT-registered companies selling products on the internet to consumers in Austria, there is a VAT registration threshold of 35,000 EUR per annum.
+The standard VAT rate in Austria amounts to 20% and generally is levied on all products and services sold within Austria, as well as in the case of intra-community acquisitions.
+To register as a VAT payer, a crypto company needs to fill out an application and send it to the Austrian tax authority.
+In some cases, however, registration for value-added tax settlements is not obligatory.
+The general rule is that there is, for instance, an annual VAT registration threshold of 35,000 EUR for EU VAT-registered companies selling their products via the internet to Austrian consumers.

-In addition to annual VAT returns, businesses also have to submit the following:
+Besides annual VAT returns, businesses must also file the following returns:

-When the annual turnover is less than 30,000 EUR, the company is exempt from charging VAT and submitting periodic VAT returns.
+If the annual turnover is less than 30 000 EUR – the company is excluded from charging and filing periodic VAT returns.

 Social Insurance Contributions

-If an Austrian crypto company employs people, it’s required to register all employees with the Health Insurance Fund, which will then inform the institutions responsible for accidents, pension, unemployment insurance, and other relevant matters.
+If an Austrian crypto company employs people, then it has to register all employees with the Health Insurance Fund, which in turn informs the institutions responsible for accidents, pension, unemployment insurance, and other matters.
 The tax covers sickness, incapacity for work, disability, paternal leave, unemployment, old age pensions, death of a person liable to provide maintenance, survivors’ pensions, nursing care, and social benefits.
-Social Insurance Contributions are paid by employers and employees.
-Employers pay 21.03% of the employees’ salaries, and employees have to pay 18.12%.
+Social Insurance Contributions are paid both by employers and employees.
+Employers pay it in sum, comprising 21.03% of employees’ salaries, while employees pay at 18.12%.

-Employers must calculate their employees’ social insurance contributions on the basis of their salaries and deduct them from those salaries.
-Both the employer’s contribution and the employee’s contribution must be transferred to the health insurance provider collectively for all employees by the 15th of the following month.
+Where wages are paid to their employees employers have to calculate their employees’ social insurance contributions based on salaries and withhold those from the salaries.
+For the employee’s contribution, the employer’s contribution has to be transferred to the health insurance provider en bloc for all employees by the 15th of the following month.

 European and Global Tax Rules

-The Austrian taxation system is well-harmonised with the EU and international taxation regulations, which means that Austrian crypto businesses should also be familiar with and closely monitor international taxation changes.
+The Austrian system of taxation is in really good harmony with EU and international taxation regulation, meaning Austrian crypto businesses should also pay attention to and closely follow the changes in international taxation.

-• The Crypto-Asset Reporting Framework (CARF) which has been recently approved by the Organisation for Economic Cooperation and Development (OECD), and is designed to automate tax reporting and taxpayer information sharing between international authorities
+Crypto-Asset Reporting Framework, recently cleared by the Organisation for Economic Cooperation and Development, a system to automate tax reporting and sharing of taxpayer information between authorities internationally.

-How do I pay taxes on crypto in Austria in 2024?
+How to Pay Tax on Crypto in Austria in 2024?

-The capital gains tax rate for cryptocurrencies and securities is 27.5%.
-This means that capital gains from investments in bitcoin and other cryptocurrencies purchased after 28 February 2021 are taxed at this rate.
-It is important to note that cryptocurrencies purchased before this date are not taxable, as they are considered “old” assets for which the speculative period of one calendar year has already expired.
+There is a 27.5% capital gains tax for cryptocurrencies and securities.
+That is, the said capital gains from investments in bitcoin and other forms of cryptocurrencies purchased after 28 February 2021 become taxed with that rate.
+It is further expressed that cryptocurrencies bought before this date are not taxable since they are considered “old” assets whereby the speculative period of one calendar year has expired.

-In addition to a harmonised tax rate for cryptoassets, Austria provides a variety of tax deductions for individuals aimed at reducing the tax burden.
-Such deductions include transport allowances, family allowances, allowances for single parents and large families.
-These measures alleviate the financial situation of taxpayers, thus contributing to the economic development of the country.
+Besides providing a unified taxation of crypto assets, Austria offers multiple income tax reliefs for individuals to reduce the overall tax burden.
+Some such reliefs include transport allowances, family allowances, and allowances for single parents and large families.
+All of these measures will give relief to the taxpayers in regard to their financial situation and hence are ascribable to the economic development of the country.

 Table with the main tax rates in Austria